 All of these insights help you engage customers over the long term.
 And it’s a virtuous cycle: the longer you keep users, the more you get to know about them — and the better you can meet their needs.

-Retention marketing is all about your relationship with your users — and as they say, communication is key to a healthy relationship.
+Retention marketing is all about your relationship with your users.
+And everyone knows communication is the key to a healthy relationship.

 Requesting user feedback is the best way to identify and fix friction points before users ditch your app — or take to App Store reviews to air their grievances.
 Users want to know that you’re listening to their comments, suggestions, requests, and complaints and doing something about them.

-Ask for feedback (and include contact information) in your release notes, emails, and blog posts, and feature a feedback button in your app.
-1 Second Everyday and Zomato are great examples of this:
+Ask for feedback (and include contact information) in your release notes, emails, and blog posts, and feature an in-app survey or feedback button in your app.

-How have today’s top apps used marketing tactics to retain users?
+How have today’s top apps used marketing tactics to retain users and outlast the competition?
 Here are a few of the very best retention marketing campaigns to inspire your own efforts.